No one likes to be compared and probably will not be making it easy for you to do so.

 Share on:

-A construction loan is a type of loan that is used to finance the construction of a new building or the renovation of an existing building (not to be confused with renovation loan which is usually for the interior of a house/apartment and is the case when using FindTheLoan.com).
+A construction loan is a type of loan that is used to finance the construction of a new building or the renovation of an existing building (not to be confused with a renovation loan which is usually for the interior of a house/apartment).
 Construction loans are typically short-term loans that are used to cover the cost of the materials, labour, and other expenses associated with construction.

-Some construction loans are disbursed in a series of instalments, depending on the progress of the construction, while others are disbursed in a lump sum.
+Some construction loans are disbursed in a series of instalments, depending on the progress of the construction, while others loans are typically disbursed in a lump sum.

 Share on: